esumit/metric-apis/README.md

 Observe:  metric_count value in metric_get.sh output :

-- It increases based on the configured COLLECTION_TIMEOUT e.g. if its configured as 30 seconds then metric_count value will be shown 10 as maximum
+- It increases based on the configured COLLECTION_TIMEOUT e.g. if configured as 30 seconds then metric_count value will be shown 10 as maximum

 Stop: metric_post.sh